Sci-Fi Nerd commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 When even the bit parts in a movie are this remarkably good, you know you’re experiencing something extraordinary.

 Writer/director Luc Besson (La Femme Nikita, Leon: The Professional, The Transporter, District B13, and Angel-A) is well known as one of the best for his signature ideas and stylish films.
 This one, however, has been widely recognized as not only one of his best but as one of the best period.
 The Fifth Element achieves the sort of perfection as a movie that other films can only hope for and does it in a way that makes it seem almost effortless and natural in its exquisite beauty and epic scope.
-Production design was in the capable hands of comics writers Jean Giraud and Jean-Claude Mézières, whose comics inspired parts of the film, while costume design was by Jean Paul Gaultier.
+The production design was in the capable hands of comics writers Jean Giraud and Jean-Claude Mézières, whose comics inspired parts of the film, while costume design was by Jean Paul Gaultier.

 No matter how good the actors, director, and screenplay, luck plays an important role nonetheless, and sometimes we are lucky enough for everything to come together at the same time, and it results in a remarkable, and unusually excellent film.
 The film’s cast is perfect, featuring Bruce Willis as the world-weary, retired soldier, down-on-his-luck-taxi driver-turned-hero, Korben Dallas.
 Mila Jovovich as the elemental and delightful Leeloo, Gary Oldman as the sinister and evil Zorg, Ian Holm as the flustered but brave priest Father Vito Cornelius, Chris Tucker as loudmouth media sensation of undetermined sexual persuasion Ruby Rhod and others too numerous to list here.
 That’s the thing about this film: when even the bit parts are all this remarkably good, you know you’re experiencing something extraordinary.
 The movie is so full of delightful moments; it would require a book to describe them all — more fun to watch it.